 Can an extrovert hate smalltalk?
 Of course they can, in fact 23% of extrovert’s I’ve surveyed don’t like it!
 A like, or dislike, of smalltalk is not a defining point for introversion.
-Introverts typically dislike smalltalk and most extroverts enjoy smalltalk. but I know extroverts who hate smalltalk.
+Introverts typically dislike smalltalk and most extroverts enjoy it; but I know extroverts who hate smalltalk.
 Do you?

 Do extroverts like small talk?

 Generally, yes, extroverts like small talk.
 That’s conversation others might regard as pointless, which they feel is a useful exercise in getting to know somebody before moving the conversation moves on to more specific subjects.